-Cystic Fibrosis (CF) is a serious genetic condition that can affect many parts of the body and it is a common genetic condition in the United States.
+Cystic Fibrosis (CF) is a serious genetic condition that can affect many parts of the body, and it is a common genetic condition in the United States.

-Although Cystic Fibrosis does not affect everyone the same way it does cause changes in a person’s genes that cause the body to produce thick, sticky mucus in the lungs, pancreas and digestive tract.
+Although Cystic Fibrosis does not affect everyone the same way, it does cause changes in a person’s genes that cause the body to produce thick, sticky mucus in the lungs, pancreas, and digestive tract.

-The decision to have Cystic Fibrosis screening done is between you and your partner.
+The decision to have CF screening done is between you and your partner.
 This is a noninvasive test done through a blood draw.
 If you turn out to be a carrier, it is then advised the father of the baby be tested via a mouth swab.
 If he too is a CF carrier the baby has a 25% chance of having Cystic Fibrosis.